 The Othello Sandhill Crane Festival is a family-friendly event, offering a variety of birding tours by school bus, craft activities, “meet the bird” docents, guest speakers, guided walks and a friendly, low-key atmosphere that attracts people from across the state.
 Tours start at Othello High School and take visitors throughout the immediate area to see the rich wildlife in the surrounding fields and scablands.
 Go for the day or spend the night at one of Othello’s motels to explore the area after the festival.

-Tip: Be sure to preregister for the best tours, including one to see burrowing owls!
+Tip: Be sure to preregister for the best tours.
 Kids are welcome on all tours, although a few tours may have minimum age restrictions.

 Bonus: The nearby Columbia National Wildlife Refuge is a stunning place to hike or picnic.
 If you’re lucky, you might catch sight of a marmot peeking over a cliff to get a look at you.